Site logo

 Imagine a horse with stripes like a zebra on its legs or a dark line running down its back.
 That’s your Dun horse.

-Buckskins, though, they don’t have these.
+Buckskins, though, don’t have these.
 So, when you’re looking for a Dun, think about looking for a horse that’s wearing nature’s own special markings.

-Buckskin Vs Dun Horse: Primitive spots on dun horses
+Buckskin Vs Dun Horse: Primitive spots on Dun horses

 Now, about those spots on Dun horses.
 It’s pretty cool.
 Some Dun horses have these little, darker spots spread out over their lighter coat.

-Picture a canvas and someone’s flicked dark paint across it.
+Picture a canvas, and someone’s flicked dark paint across it.
 These aren’t random; they’re part of what makes a Dun a Dun.

 Buckskins?
 They don’t have this kind of pattern.
 Their coat is more like a single, smooth color all over.